Loganv14/dog-rating-analysis/README.md

-# dog-rating-analysis
+# Dog Rating Analysis
-Analysis of data from the @WeRateDogs twitter page
+Analysis of data from the @WeRateDogs twitter page, including a written internal report of the wrangling process and an external report of the findings